Peter Metge: Biography

-He was a graduate of the University of Dublin, where he took his degree of Bachelor of Arts in 1763.
+He was a graduate of Trinity College Dublin, where he took his degree of Bachelor of Arts in 1763.

 Private life

 He married Sophia Crofton, daughter of Sir Marcus Lowther-Crofton, 1st Baronet of The Mote, County Roscommon, and his wife Catherine Crofton.
 They had two children, a son Peter who died at 17, and a daughter who died young.

 Sophia died in 1777.
 A few years afterwards, Peter began a lifelong relationship with a woman named Eleanor Archdeacon.
 Little is known about her, but Peter sometimes referred to her as his wife.
 They had at least six children.
 Whether or not he and Eleanor ever went through a formal marriage ceremony is uncertain.

 After his retirement from the Bench, he lived mainly in Bath.

 Career

 He entered the Middle Temple in 1762 and was called to the Irish Bar in 1769.
 He sat in the Irish House of Commons as member for Ardee in 1776 and subsequently for Ratoath in 1783 (where he was succeeded as MP by his brother John; it was effectively in the gift of Peter's father-in-law's family, the Lowthers).
 He became Third Serjeant in 1782 and was briefly Judge of the Irish Court of Admiralty; he also served as Portreeve (i.e. Warden) of Navan in 1754.
 He was made a Bencher of the King's Inns in 1783.
 At the end of 1783 he became a Baron of the Court of Exchequer (Ireland).
 He retired in 1801 and died in 1809.
 He left his estate to his children by Eleanor Archdeacon, who was by then deceased, and whom he apparently regarded as his second wife, although there is no conclusive evidence that they were legally married.

 Peter's mother Anne, who died in 1792, had left him nothing in her will: according to family tradition, this was because she knew about and deeply disapproved of his relationship with Eleanor.